UN demands Russia reverse ''illegal'' annexations in Ukraine | Law-Order

 On March 24, it voted 140-5 with 38 abstentions on a resolution blaming Russia for Ukraine's humanitarian crisis and urging an immediate cease-fire and protection for millions of civilians and the homes, schools and hospitals critical to their survival.

-But the assembly voted by a far smaller margin on April 7 to suspend Russia from the UN's Geneva-based Human Rights Council over allegations Russian soldiers in Ukraine engaged in rights violations that the United States and Ukraine have called war crimes.
+But the assembly voted by a far smaller margin April 7 to suspend Russia from the UN's Geneva-based Human Rights Council over allegations Russian soldiers in Ukraine engaged in rights violations that the US and Ukraine have called war crimes.
 That vote was 93-24 with 58 abstentions.

 A 2014 resolution affirming Ukraine's territorial integrity and declaring the referendum that led to Russia's annexation of the Crimean Peninsula illegal was adopted by a vote of 100-11 with 58 abstentions.

-Among the surprises in support for Wednesday's resolution were the “yes” votes from Saudi Arabia, the United Arab Emirates and other members of the Gulf Cooperation Council as well as Brazil.
+Among the surprise supporters of Wednesday's resolution were the “yes” votes from Saudi Arabia, the United Arab Emirates and other members of the Gulf Cooperation Council as well as Brazil.

-By contrast, the General Assembly, where there are no vetoes, has now approved four resolutions criticizing Russia over Ukraine.
+By contrast, the General Assembly, where there are no vetoes, has now approved four resolutions criticising Russia over Ukraine.
 Its votes reflect world opinion but are not legally binding.

-The resolution adopted on Wednesday declares that Moscow's actions violate Ukraine's sovereignty and territorial integrity, are “inconsistent” with the principles of the UN Charter, and “have no validity under international law and do not form the basis for any alternation of the status of these regions of Ukraine”.
+The resolution adopted Wednesday declares that Moscow's actions violate Ukraine's sovereignty and territorial integrity, are “inconsistent” with the principles of the UN Charter, and “have no validity under international law and do not form the basis for any alternation of the status of these regions of Ukraine''.

 It demands that Russia “immediately, completely and unconditionally withdraw all of its military forces from the territory of Ukraine within its internationally recognised borders”.